supechicken/crdyboot/README.md

 By default crdyboot sets the max log level to Warn.
 Pass `--enable-verbose-feature` to the `check` or `build` command to set the max log level to Debug instead.

+By default crdyboot is built with a test key in the repo.
+To build embed a different key, place it `keys/kernel_key.vbpubk` (relative to the repo root) and run the `check` or `build` command with `--disable-test-key`.

 ## Testing on real hardware